UrFingPoor/ModdedMelon.Installer/README.md

 # About
- Installs Melonloader From Blaze To Support Update Deob Maps.
+ Installs Melonloader From Blaze To Support Updated Deob Maps.

 ### Usage:
 ```cs